 – Token A on Chain #1 locks in a smart contract

 – Proof is provided to Chain #2

 – Chain #2 validates the proof and creates a Token B to represent Token A

-– The Token A can be redeemed when Chain #2 burns Token B
+– We can redeem Token A when Chain #2 burns Token B

 Cosmos SDK provides all the basic functions of a blockchain and allow developers to have a less restricted environment (unlike having an EVM) to build modular blockchain applications.
 More application-specific blockchains leads to a more mature ecosystem.